michaelliuuu/ReelMoments/README.md

 <img src="./images/ReelMoments.png" alt="Reel Moments" />

 ## Overview
-Always wanted your very own photobooth?
-Reel Moments is a web application that fits just the bill.
+Ever wanted a photobooth you can use right from your laptop or phone?
+Reel Moments is a simple web app that lets you snap four photos with a countdown, try out fun filters, and save your strip — just like a real photobooth.
+No fancy setup, no downloads — just point, click, and capture the moment.

  ## Features
 - Timer with flash to indicate picture taken
 - Change colour of the photo strip
-- Change the filter of the photos (WIP)READ
+- Change the filter of the photos (WIP)

 ## Tech Stack
 - **Frontend**: HTML, CSS, JavaScript